Surrealism for Kids on Tour

 The Surrealist Chronicle

-Acknowledging the surrealists' interest in the written word, Surrealism for Kids on Tour, presents 'The Surrealist Chronicle' an innovative multimedia interactive that allows participants to participate in text and language games.
+Acknowledging the surrealists' interest in the written word, Surrealism for Kids on Tour, presents 'The Surrealist Chronicle' an innovative multimedia interactive that allowed participants to participate in text and language games.
 Styled as a typical broadsheet newspaper, 'The Surrealist Chronicle' brings to life language games played by key surrealists like Tristan Tzara, André Breton and Jean-Claude Silbermann.